allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ### Artifact

-Once the IaaC gets reviewed and accepted, whether DSL or Terraform, it gets packaged into an artifact.
+Once the IaC gets reviewed and accepted, whether DSL or Terraform, it gets packaged into an artifact.
 The artifact is an immutable, versioned archive that contains infrastructure's definition.
 We prevent manual changes by revoking permissions ine the Cloud.
 This means that we have a controlled and auditable environment.
 An added bonus is that we can easily roll back to the previous version should the change prove wrong.